PyConPL/Book/2016/presentations/splash/text.md

 Splash is a headless browser based on WebKit engine.
 Its main job is rendering HTML and JavaScript.
 You can interact with Splash by sending HTTP requests with some parameters.
-For example, you can make request to the `render.png` endpoint with `url` parameter and it will send request to the given url, load it into the browser window and return screenshot in .png format for you.
+For example, you can make request to the `render.png` endpoint with `url` parameter and it will send request to the given URL, load it into the browser window and return screenshot in PNG format for you.
 You can also send a request to the `render.HTML` endpoint and it will return HTML.

-Splash is scriptable, which means you can write Lua scripts, that tell Splash what to do.
-For example, you can write a script that will tell the browser to click on some link, wait a minute, hover the cursor over some page area and finally return screenshot of a webpage after performing those actions.
+Splash is scriptable, which means you can write Lua scripts that tell Splash what to do.
+For example you can write a script that will tell the browser to click on some link, wait a minute, hover the cursor over some page area and finally return screenshot of a webpage after performing those actions.